noisyneuron/workshop-shaders/notes.md

 # Diagonal gradient

 Let's look at how we can use the repetitive nature of `fract`  more, but first, let's try creating a diagonal gradient.

 What bits of information can we use for this?

 If a horizontal gradient depends on the `x` coordinate, and a vertical gradient depends on the `y` coordinate, what does a diagonal gradient depend on?

 ---

-# 4-1.frag
+# File: *4-1.frag*

 We want to consider both, the `x` and `y` values — we could do this in many different ways, but a simple way would be to average them

 ```
 float avg = (normPos.x + normPos.y)/2.;